OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Harmony-patches.md

 This is a **Prefix** patch with standard priority that **preempts** the original method (returns **false** from the Prefix method).

-It is always applied when the mod is running and implements the mod's changed transport preferences.

-**1.4 BETA changes**: patch is dynamically applied (or unapplied) depending on user settings.
+This patch is dynamically applied (or unapplied) depending on user settings, and implements the mod's changed transport preferences.

 ### ResidentAI.GetBikeProbability
 _ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup_

 This is a **Prefix** patch with standard priority that **preempts** the original method (returns **false** from the Prefix method).

-It is always applied when the mod is running and implements the mod's changed transport preferences.

-**1.4 BETA changes**: patch is dynamically applied (or unapplied) depending on user settings.
+This patch is dynamically applied (or unapplied) depending on user settings, and implements the mod's changed transport preferences.

 ### ResidentAI.GetTaxiProbability
 _ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup_

 This is a **Prefix** patch with standard priority that **preempts** the original method (returns **false** from the Prefix method).

-It is always applied when the mod is running and implements the mod's changed transport preferences.
+This patch is dynamically applied (or unapplied) depending on user settings, and implements the mod's changed transport preferences.

 ### ResidentAI.CanMakeBabies
 _ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup_